faberorg/FatPy/docs/faber_cost.md

 ## Main Contacts and Leadership

-Our team of researchers, engineers, and collaborators is dedicated to advancing fatigue research
+Our team of researchers, engineers, and collaborators is dedicated to advancing fatigue research.

 <div class="grid cards" markdown>